 ‘Our Wine Report for 2017 shows that Brits’ thirst for sparkling wine continues to grow,’ said Miles Beale, CEO of the WSTA.

 ‘It also underlines the value of the wine trade to the UK economy, not to mention the enormous tax contribution our industry makes to the Treasury’s coffers.’

 More on sparkling wine:

 Sales in the US set to rise further...

 What it means for wine drinkers...

-Why spending a bit more could make sense...
+Spending a bit more could make sense, but changes are coming...